OG1000/AI-HOCR-Project/README.md

 ## Evaluation
 In the above table, the speed and accuracy ratings are the evaluations.

-In my models, both first and second models are of __90%__ Accuracy but, my second model is trained more (more epochs).
-Both modela sre trained with __EMNIST__ datasets both with 90% accuracy.
+In the above table, the speed and accuracy ratings are the evaluations.
+In my model, it is trained till 90% Accuracy (104840/116323 Test Batches), with average loss of 0.26954

 ## Deployment

 ### GUI